sagilar/Automation-I4.0-Ontology/README.md

 Architecture of the Ontology:
 <img src="images/FrameworkArchitecture.png">

-Composition of the semantic models - Model Framework:
+Composition of the semantic model and all the proposal - The Model Framework:
 <img src="images/Framework.png">